Man convicted in string of Calgary bank robberies dies at Manitoba's Stony Mountain Institution | CBC News

 Clinton McGeough died in custody on Friday

-An inmate serving prison time for robbery has died at Manitoba's Stony Mountain Institution, Corrections Canada says.
+An inmate serving prison time for robbery has died at Manitoba's Stony Mountain Institution, the Correctional Service of Canada says.

-Clinton McGeough died in custody on Friday, the Correctional Service Canada said in a Saturday news release.
+Clinton McGeough died in custody on Friday, the government agency said in a Saturday news release.

 The correctional service didn't release any information about the cause of McGeough's death.